 House fires can have devastating physical and emotional consequences, and the effects on young kids can be especially difficult to overcome in the aftermath.

-The best way to keep your kids safe is to prevent home fires from happening in the first place.
-Even if it seems like you’re being overly cautious, every precautionary step you take could be the one that saves your child’s life.
-No precaution is too insignificant when it comes to fire safety.
+The best way to keep your children safe is to take steps to prevent home fires happening in the first place.
+It may feel like you’re being overly cautious.
+However, when it comes to fire safety for children, every precautionary step you take could end up saving your child’s life.
+No precaution is too much when it comes to fire safety for kids.